"Moshiach is ready to come now-our part is to increase in acts of goodness and kindness" -The Rebbe

 Missing the Fairs—with Good Reason!

-• do not recite Selichos in the Aseres Yemei Teshuvah.
+• do not recite Selichos during the Aseres Yemei Teshuvah

 This creates a sort of anomaly.
 On the one hand, as Chabad chassidim we believe that the derech of Chassidus Chabad is the highest form of serving Hashem.
 Yet at first glance, the fact that in a number of areas we customarily do less appears to contradict this.